Linuxfabrik/icingaweb2-module-director/README.md

 Migrating from v1.10.2+ or [Linuxfabrik fork v1.10.2.2023020901](https://git.linuxfabrik.ch/linuxfabrik/icingaweb2-module-director):
 * Install this fork.
-* Use DB-Migrations offered in IcingaWeb2.
+* Use the DB-Migrations offered in IcingaWeb2.

 ## Known limitations

-* Since the fork is based on the master branch instead of a full release, there are still some open upstream bugs to be expected.
 * DataFields: Renaming or removing an entry will only rename/remove the entry in the datalist, not the applied variables on other objects such as hosts or services.
 * The fork is not tested with [Configuration Branches for Icinga Director](https://icinga.com/docs/icinga-director-branches/latest/).